nhaarman/firefly-iii/full-description.md

 First and foremost: a category is "incidental".
 You don't buy new furniture every month but you might want to keep track of such expenses.
 Or you don't care about costs for public traffic (budget-wise) but a category would be nice.

 The rule of thumb is: would you make a real life envelope for it?
 If yes: budget.
 If no: category.

+If you need even more fine-grained control, you can use tags.

 ## Tags